golang-leipzig/golang-leipzig.github.io/content/posts/meetup-13-wrapup.md

 The haystack talk gave an overview about an early Facebook photo storage system and a Go project inspired by it, called [seaweedfs](https://github.com/chrislusf/seaweedfs).
-The seaweedfs project is great, as it is developer friend, scales up and down and is easy to use out of the box.
+The seaweedfs project is great, as it is developer friendly, scales up and down and is easy to use out of the box.
 It offers an [S3 compatible API](https://github.com/chrislusf/seaweedfs/wiki/Amazon-S3-API) and a [FUSE filesystem](https://github.com/chrislusf/seaweedfs/wiki/FUSE-Mount) option.

 ![](/images/assembly_pic13.png)

-## Functional Option Pattern
+## Functional Options Pattern

-The function option pattern addresses API stability when it comes to configuration options.
-A simple way to configure a type is by passing in options directly (there can be too many), or by passing in a single config struct type (which becomes a part of the public API).
-The functional option pattern works because in Go functions are first class values and can be passed as arguments into or returned by functions.
+The *Functional Options Pattern* addresses API stability when it comes to configuration options.
+A simple way to configure a type is by passing in options directly (there can be too many), or by passing in a single config struct (which becomes part of the public API, for better or for worse).
+The functional options pattern works because in Go functions are first class values and can be passed as arguments into or returned by functions.